karthikkhaderbad/nodejs-cicd-azure/README.md

 terraform apply -var-file="terraform.tfvars" -auto-approve

 # once resources are up and running, connect to the vm from portal using cloud shell
-# use setup.sh in the root of this repo to install all the tools needed

 terraform destroy